google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 ### Trisomorphic Rendering {: #trisomorphic }

-If [Service Workers] are an option for you, "trisomorphic" rendering may also be of interest.
-It's a technique where you can use streaming server rendering for initial/non-JS navigations, and then have your Service Worker take on rendering of HTML for navigations after it has been installed.
+If [service workers] are an option for you, "trisomorphic" rendering may also be of interest.
+It's a technique where you can use streaming server rendering for initial/non-JS navigations, and then have your service worker take on rendering of HTML for navigations after it has been installed.
 This can keep cached components and templates up to date and enables SPA-style navigations for rendering new views in the same session.
 This approach works best when you can